-No one will know that the student is participating in research except the Psychology Department's PEC Faculty Coordinator s, the researchers conducting the studies in which the student participates, other students who participate in the same mass testing session, and the student's Psychology 100 instructor and teaching assistants (if present).
+No one will know that the student is participating in research except the Psychology Department's PEC Faculty Coordinator, and the researchers conducting the studies in which the student participates.
 No information about the student, or provided by the student as part of the research, will be shared with others without the student's written permission, except if necessary to protect his/her rights or welfare (for example, when the UIC Institutional Review Board monitors the research or consent process), if required by law; or if the student's responses indicate suicidal ideation (i.e., the student is considering suicide).
 Further, although the student's Psychology 100 instructor will be told the total number of PECs that the student earned by participating in research (so that the student may be credited for participating), the instructor will not know which specific studies the student participated in, and no information collected as part of that research will be given to the instructor.
 There could be an exception in which the student will be asked for his/her email address or phone number on one or more of the forms during mass testing.
 The purpose of requesting the email address or phone number is so that a researcher can contact students who qualify to participate in a specific study.
 Providing a phone number is completely optional.